 Overview.
 OIG contracted KPMG LLP, an independent public accounting firm, to perform the FY2020 evaluation required by FISMA.
-The overall objectives of the evaluation are to assess NGA's information security program in accordance with the IG FISMA reporting metrics issued by the Department of Homeland Security and determine whether NGA implemented recommendations from the FY2019 assessment.
+The overall objectives of the evaluation are to assess NGA's information security program in accordance with the IG FISMA reporting metrics issued by the Department of Homeland Security and determine whether NGA implemented recommendations from the prior year's evaluation.
 The evaluation will include testing a sample of information systems to support the IG metrics.